First Alert Weather Day: Flood Watch extended to Wednesday night

 CINCINNATI (WXIX) - Wednesday is a FOX19 NOW First Alert Weather Day.

-A Flood Watch that was in effect until 6 a.m. was just extended to 8 p.m.
+A Flood Watch that was in effect for most of the Tri-State until 6 a.m. was just extended to 8 p.m.

 Watch for ponding on road and short-duration flooding.